Build a commercial terrace on public property

 Location

-The commercial terrace must be located in front of your establishment.
+The commercial terrace must be located in front of your establishment, or adjacent to a secondary facade.

 Special provisions and location restrictions may apply.